Carols by Candlelight: Adelaide

-In Adelaide, Carols by Candlelight is held in the weeks before Christmas in Elder Park on the banks of the River Torrens.
+In Adelaide, Carols by Candlelight has been held since 1944 in Elder Park on the banks of the River Torrens.
 In 2012, 30,000 people witnessed the event.

 In the Adelaide suburb of Modbury, the annual Civic Park Carols attracts the second biggest crowd of its type (community) in Australia, with about 40,000 people attending the seventh edition in 2018.

 Hobart

 In Hobart, due to the urban nature of the city, there are two main carols services.
 One in Clarence and the main ceremony is held at Tolosa Park Glenorchy by Variety - the Children's Charity of Tasmania.